 The first Turing AI Fellowship call was led by The Alan Turing Institute and the first five Turing AI fellows were announced in October 2019.
 The Turing AI fellows are pioneering unique and exciting areas of research in the field of AI, from addressing the challenge of building a more sustainable aviation industry, to democratising safe and robust AI.
 These fellows have been appointed for five years, from a wide variety of disciplines.

-Further details about the Wave One Turing AI fellows can be found here.
+Further details about the Phase One Turing AI fellows can be found here.

-The second wave of Turing AI Fellowships are being delivered by EPSRC, on behalf of UKRI.
-The Alan Turing Institute is not administering these calls.
+The second phase of Turing AI Fellowships are being delivered by the EPSRC, on behalf of UKRI.
+The Alan Turing Institute is not involved in administering these calls.

 The Alan Turing Institute will take on a collaborative cohort management role, working with EPSRC and the Office for AI, to support all Turing AI fellows appointed across both the Turing AI Acceleration Fellowships and the Turing AI World-Leading Researcher Fellowships, to ensure the ambitious goals of the scheme are realised.

-Where appropriate, all fellows may benefit from a range of opportunities and support from the Turing, for example access to the Institute's university partner network or the Research Engineering Group (REG).
-Applicants invited to submit a full proposal will need to liaise with the Institute ([email protected]) if they wish to request specific Institute resources (for example REG time, events support etc) as part of their application and to ensure appropriate costings are included.
+Where appropriate, all fellows may benefit from a range of opportunities and support from the Turing, for example access to the Institute's university partner network, interest groups or the Research Engineering Group (REG).